nikosarcevic/HEP-ASTRO-COSMO/README.md

 ### BSMPT

 BSMPT is a C++ tool for calculating the strength of the electroweak phase transition in extended Higgs sectors.
 This relies on the loop-corrected effective potential at finite temperature including daisy resummation of the bosonic masses.
 The program allows to compute the vacuum expectation value (VEV) v of the potential as a function of the temperature, and in particular the critical VEV vc at the temperature Tc where the phase transition takes place.
 In addition, the loop-corrected trilinear Higgs self-couplings are provided.
 BSMPT applies an 'on-shell' renormalization scheme in the sense that the loop-corrected masses and mixing angles are required to be equal to their tree-level input values.
-In v2 the computation of the baryon asymmetry of the Universe was included in two different approximations, called the FH and the VIA approach.
-In v3 the tool can perform the whole chain from particle physics model to gravitational wave spectrum.
+In v2 the computation of the baryon asymmetry of the Universe was included for one model and in two different approximations.
+In v3 BSMPT can perform the whole chain from particle physics model to gravitational wave spectrum.

 * Repo: https://github.com/phbasler/BSMPT
 * Original paper: https://arxiv.org/abs/1803.02846